rickklaasboer/wego-overseer/README.md

 ### Creating an event

 First, create a new event in `src/events`.
 Please refer to the [DiscordJS docs](https://discord.js.org/#/docs/discord.js/main/general/welcome) for available events.
 For this example, we'll use the `ready` event.
 This event is called when our bot reaches the ready state.
+Events should also be in PascalCase.

 Now, this should look something like this